- The Basics

 - Check out the most popular blogs and discussions on GovLoop.
 Feel free to join in on the conversation or post your own blog or discussion.

 - Search for friends and colleagues.
 You can find people by location or organization.

 - Consider joining a few of our most popular groups to connect with like-minded individuals.

 - Can I request that GovLoop speak at my conference/agency/event?

 - Are there sponsorship or advertising opportunities with GovLoop?

 Yes!
 GovLoop provides a range of training opportunities for folks in government.

 - We host over 30+ free online trainings a year.
 You can find upcoming and archived trainings at our training page.
 Last year, over 20,000+ government individuals took our free training.
 Some of our trainings offer CPEs as part of them.

 - We also help government agencies with developing innovative training approaches from converting in-person trainings to online, social learning approaches, and virtual conferences.
-Contact Andrew Krzmarzick for more information.
+Download our Virtual Learning Toolkit and/or contact Andrew Krzmarzick for more information.

 Back to Resources